 - Mechanical button tensioning gives excellent tactile feedback

-The pricier, the better is not always true, but in the case of the Logitech G903, it is spot on.
-The G903 is one of the most powerful and effective wireless gaming mice currently on the market and our favorite semi high-end option.
+The pricier, the better is not always right, but in the case of the Logitech G900, it is spot on.
+The G900 is one of the most potent and effective wireless gaming mice currently on the market, and very few peripherals come close.

 Expand for Full Review

-Not only is the battery like above 30 hours but you can even play whilst it charges so you never have to run out of power.
+Not only is the battery life above 30 hours but you can even play while it charges, so you never have to run out of power.

-The Logitech G903 is pricey, but honestly, we don’t blame it.
+The Logitech G900 is pricey, but honestly, we don’t blame it.
 With its professional level of performance and high material quality, it will be well worth your money in the long run.

-We feel this is one that rivals or surpasses many mice from brands like Razer and SteelSeries.
+We feel this is one that rivals or surpasses most of its competitors.
 It is one of the very few wireless gaming mice that works as good as its wired counterparts.
-So if you take gaming seriously this mouse is a well worthy investment.
+So if you take gaming seriously, this mouse is a well worthy investment.

 About: Up to 8200 CPI, 150 IPS, Pixart ADNS 9800 laser sensor, Charge while you play, Adjustable lift-off distance, RGB lighting, 8 programmable buttons.